maua-maua-maua/maua/maua/diffusion/README.md

 `video.py` supports styling videos, keeping coherence over time by using optical flow (similar to [Disco Diffusion Warp by @sxela](https://github.com/Sxela/DiscoDiffusion-Warp)).
 This script also supports all of the diffusion models.
-See `python -m maua.video.video --help` for information on all of the parameters.
+See `python -m maua.diffusion.video --help` for information on all of the parameters.

 ## Basic Usage

+Generating a 1024px image with GLID3-XL.

 ```bash
 python -m maua.diffusion.image \